Fully automatic public evaluation. Individual evaluation: contact@companion.de

 CEO echo in September 2022: 11% more mentions of DAX and MDAX managers

-What share of the total CEO echo does a DAX/MDAX boss have, whether voluntarily or involuntarily?
+What share does a DAX/MDAX CEO have in the overall CEO echo, whether voluntary or involuntary?
 This question is answered by the CEO footprint.

 Content that mentioned Döpfner generated 12 interactions per mention.
 This corresponds to very strong reader activation (15th place among all CEOs).